Filter Options

 What type of tours are available for a 3-day Okavango Delta safari?

 “There are three main kinds of tour to consider for your 3-day Okavango Delta safari.
 The first is the private safari.
 On a private tour, you’ll have a guide, driver and vehicle all to yourself (and others in your private traveling party).
 Unless you pay a lot extra, you may share flight transfers with other travelers.
 The main alternative to a private safari is the group safari.
 On a group safari, you’ll see the same things as you would on a private safari, but you’ll share a guide, driver and game-drive vehicles with other safari-goers.
 It’s a cheaper way to travel and a great way to meet like-minded travelers.
 The other major option is a self-drive safari.
 Instead of being driven around by a local driver, you’ll do all the driving.
 You won’t have a guide, but you will have a whole lot of freedom to go where you want and to stay at each wildlife encounter as long as you wish.
 Options vary.
 You might be camping and cooking for yourself, or you might be staying in tented camps and just driving between them.
-Either way, your tour operator should be able to arrange vehicle hire, accommodation or campsite bookings, and prepare an itinerary for you.”
+Either way, your tour operator should be able to arrange vehicle hire and accommodations or campsite bookings, and prepare an itinerary for you.”

 2